A Sliced Learning Framework for Online Disturbance Identification in Quadrotor SO(3) Attitude Control: Introduction

 \section{Introduction}

 \IEEEPARstart{Q}{uadrotor} attitude control has received considerable attention given its essential role in ensuring stable flight performance.
-Due to the underactuated nature \cite{2018 A review of quadrotor: An underactuated mechanical system} of quadrotors and the coupling between position and attitude dynamics \cite{2019 Position and attitude control of multi-rotor aerial vehicles: A survey}, attitude control with rapid convergence is crucial for accurate trajectory tracking and overall flight stability.
+Due to the underactuated nature \cite{2018 A review of quadrotor: An underactuated mechanical system} of quadrotors and the coupling between position and attitude dynamics \cite{2019 Position and attitude control of multi-rotor aerial vehicles: A survey}, attitude control with robustness to complex disturbances is crucial for accurate trajectory tracking and overall flight stability.
 However, the attitude dynamics of a quadrotor inherently evolves on a nonlinear differential manifold known as the special orthogonal group $\mathbf{SO}(3)$.
 This feature poses significant challenges in attitude control since the topology of the state space $\mathbf{SO}(3)$ precludes the existence of globally asymptotically stable equilibrium points under continuous feedback control \cite{1998 Application of a new Lyapunov function to global adaptive attitude tracking, 2000 A topological obstruction to continuous global stabilization of rotational motion and the unwinding phenomenon}.

 In existing approaches, Euler angle methods \cite{2020 Learning-Based Robust Tracking Control of Quadrotor With Time-Varying and Coupling Uncertainties}, \cite{2021 Adaptive Integral Sliding Mode Control Using Fully Connected Recurrent Neural Network for Position and Attitude Control of Quadrotor}, \cite{2023 Discrete-Time Adaptive Neural Tracking Control and Its Experiments for Quadrotor Unmanned Aerial Vehicle Systems}, \cite{2023 Active Wind Rejection Control for a Quadrotor UAV Against Unknown Winds}, \cite{2023 Antisaturation fixed-time attitude tracking control based low-computation learning for uncertain quadrotor UAVs with external disturbances}, \cite{2024 Predictor-Based Neural Attitude Control of A Quadrotor With Disturbances}, \cite{2025 Antiwindup Finite-Time Attitude Control for a Quadrotor System: Multistage Semiimplicit Euler Implementation} are widely used due to their intuitive physical interpretation and simplicity in implementation.
 However, Euler angles inherently suffer from singularities, commonly known as gimbal lock, where two of the three rotation axes align and one degree of rotational freedom is lost.
 To overcome this limitation, quaternions have been widely adopted as an alternative representation that avoids the singularities associated with Euler angles.
 However, quaternion methods (e.g., \cite{2015 Quaternion-Based Robust Attitude Control for Uncertain Robotic Quadrotors}, \cite{2022 Performance Precision and Payloads Adaptive Nonlinear MPC for Quadrotors}, \cite{2025 Fixed-Time Disturbance Observer-Based MPC Robust Trajectory Tracking Control of Quadrotor}) introduce their own limitation, known as double coverage, where two different quaternions represent the same orientation.
 This ambiguity can cause the so-called unwinding phenomenon \cite{2000 A topological obstruction to continuous global stabilization of rotational motion and the unwinding phenomenon}, in which the control system unnecessarily performs large-angle rotations instead of following the shortest path.
 Therefore, alternative coordinate-free approaches are required to effectively resolve these issues.